xwmx/nb/README.md

 Description:
   Open the specified note in `$EDITOR` or <editor> if specified.
-Any data piped to `notes edit` will be appended to the file.
+Any data piped to `nb edit` will be appended to the file.

   Non-text files will be opened in your system's preferred app or program for that file type.

 Examples:
-  notes edit 3
+  nb edit 3
-  notes edit example.md
+  nb edit example.md
-  notes edit 'A Document Title'
+  nb edit 'A Document Title'
-  echo "Content to append." | notes edit 1
+  echo "Content to append." | nb edit 1

 Shortcut Alias: `e`
 ```